-The EcoMOD (Model/Modify, Observe, Design) project will explore the power of immersive virtual environments to support computational thinking and ecosystem science learning in elementary grades.
+The EcoMOD (Model/Modify, Observe, Design) research project explores the power of immersive virtual environments to support computational thinking and ecosystem science learning in elementary grades.
+Computational thinking and scientific modeling have been incorporated as essential practices for STEM education in the Next Generation Science Standards.
 Integrating modeling into the elementary science curriculum offers the potential to meet important 21st century learning goals, including understanding causal relationships in complex systems and infusing computational thinking into disciplinary contexts.
-Research shows that, with appropriate scaffolding, even young students can begin building complex causal concepts and understandings of systems dynamics.
-Developing more advanced scientific and computational thinking in later grades depends on creating a strong foundation in elementary school.
-However, important questions remain unanswered about how young learners think about models.
+EcoMOD addresses this challenge of merging computational thinking and scientific modeling within elementary science classrooms.
+The work blends an immersive virtual environment with a computational modeling and programming platform to support learning of ecosystems science, complex causality and computational thinking in the third and fourth grades.

 This material is based upon work supported by the National Science Foundation under grant DRL-1639545.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.